 But the election has been marred by accusations of a post-vote crackdown on the opposition as well as the deadly protests and rigging claims.

-Human Rights Watch has reported multiple cases of beatings and harassment in Harare’s suburbs, as soldiers allegedly attack opposition supporters, sparking alarm from the European Union and United States.
+Human Rights Watch has reported multiple cases of beatings and harassment in Harare’s suburbs, as soldiers allegedly attack opposition supporters, sparking alarm from the and

 The MDC headquarters were raided last week by authorities in what Mpofu described as “an attempt to destroy our evidence” for election rigging, but he said their data was secure.